Published by Christina Riley. Last Updated on October 4, 2023.

 Note: If you represent a tourism bureau, destination marketing organization, or PR agency and want placement here, please visit this page for more info.

 Things to Do in North Carolina in February (Black History Month Events)

 Celebrate Black history, culture, and African American-owned businesses by attending these events across North Carolina in February.

-Queen City Black Heritage Festival, Concord (February 8)
+Queen City Black Heritage Festival, Concord (February 4)

-This year’s Queen City Black Heritage Festival is themed “Past, Present, and Future,” and includes performances, and more than 40 black-owned vendors selling crafts and food!
+This year’s Queen City Black Heritage Festival is themed “Remember the Past, Celebrate the Present and Share the Future,” and will feature 100 black-owned vendors selling crafts and food, as well as performances.

 Admission to the festival is FREE and there are plenty of activities for children including limbo, a pie-eating contest, and games.

 Take a ride on a trolley to explore downtown Raleigh’s African American history.
 The tour includes historic homes, schools, churches and businesses important to African American heritage.